You are definitely no stranger to those little and constant pop-up windows on your screens.

 Software updates are essential to your digital safety and cybersecurity.
 The sooner you update, the sooner you will feel gain confidence that your device is more secure than ever— until the next update reminder.

-Why are software updates so important?
+Why are software patch & update so important?
 There are a lot of reasons.
 Here are five reasons that define why it’s important to update software at regular intervals.

 1. Software updates functions in multiple ways